By Anna Horner | News & Views

 Cardiac and pulmonary rehabilitation (CR/PR) professionals should make an effort to understand different cultures and recognize common misconceptions that could unintentionally impact the care they provide to patients.
 It is important that they strive to provide culturally competent care that respects the diversity of patient populations in terms of beliefs, language and communication styles in an effort to reduce health disparities.

-In an upcoming AACVPR live webinar, Abduljabbar will address the potential gap of cultural differences between American/Western culture and Arab culture in relation to patient care in cardiopulmonary rehabilitation, with the goal of helping CR and PR professionals provide culturally competent care.
-In addition to providing a basic overview of the Arab world, he will offer insight into modern Arab culture, with a focus on family, explain the Arab worldview and compare the Arab and Western perspectives.
-Abduljabbar also will delve into and dispel the common misconceptions about Arab men and women and about the Arab world as a whole.
+Abduljabbar also notes the potential gap of cultural differences between American/Western culture and Arab culture in relation to patient care in cardiopulmonary rehabilitation.
+To provide culturally competent care to this patient population, he says CR and PR professionals must recognize and dispel common misconceptions about Arab men and women and about the Arab world as a whole.

-During the presentation, which is being rescheduled from a previous livestream date of September 26, CR and PR professionals will become familiar with the major concerns and challenges in Arab communities; recognize how the delivery of cardiopulmonary rehabilitation programming may be affected by Arab cultural beliefs; and learn about appropriate nutritional and exercise recommendations for the Arab patient population.
-“Cultural competence is the skill of interacting well with people from diverse backgrounds and cultures,” says Abduljabbar.
-“This webinar will help improve the ability of providers to more effectively deliver healthcare services to their Arabic-speaking patients, especially those with limited English proficiency.”
+CR and PR professionals, he advises, should get familiar with the major concerns and challenges in Arab communities; recognize how the delivery of cardiopulmonary rehabilitation programming may be affected by Arab cultural beliefs; and learn about appropriate nutritional and exercise recommendations for the Arab patient population.
+“Cultural competence is the skill of interacting well with people from diverse backgrounds and cultures,” says Abduljabbar, "and it will help improve the ability of providers to more effectively deliver healthcare services to their Arabic-speaking patients, especially those with limited English proficiency.”